 - A smaller percentage of local workers who travelled by train (1.6% compared to 4.9%)

-The largest changes in the method of travel of work of the workforce in City of Armadale between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the City of Armadale between 2011 and 2016 were:

 - Car, as driver (+3,094 local workers)

 - Worked at home (+201 local workers)

 - Did not go to work (+192 local workers)

 - Car, as passenger (+100 local workers)